exonum/exonum-doc/src/architecture/clients.md

 - **Data**.
 Functions for [serialization and deserialization of data](serialization.md) from the JSON format to Exonum binary format

+  > Update to Protobuf.
+  > Here and in other places in the document.

 - **Cryptography**.
 Functions for calculating hashes, creating and validating digital signatures
 - **Proofs**.
 Functions for checking cryptographic proofs that